giacecco/my-shadow/README.md

 It is important that you keep all keypair folders secure, and that you don't backup them lightheartedly, e.g. on an external hard disk or on Amazon AWS without a further layer of encryption.

-You can prevent a reader from reading future messages by deleting her keypair from the respective keypair folder.
+You can prevent a recipient from reading future messages by deleting her keypair from the respective keypair folder.

 ## Requirements
 *my-shadow* was developed and tested on Fedora 24.
 It should work without changes on most Linux distributions and, with little adaptation, on Mac.
 Requirements are: